MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/alerts-data-science.md

   - D365SE
 ---

-# How relevancy in determined in alerts
+# How relevancy is determined in alerts

 (This topic is pre-release documentation and is subject to change.)